lammps/lammps/doc/src/fix_charge_regulation.rst

 the fix simply inserts or deletes an ion pair of a free cation (atom type 4) and a free anion (atom type 5) as done in a conventional grand-canonical MC simulation.
 Multivalent ions can be inserted (deleted) by using the *onlysalt* keyword.

-The fix is compatible with LAMMPS sub-packages such as *molecule* or *rigid*.
+This fix is compatible with LAMMPS packages such as MOLECULE or RIGID.
 The acid and base particles can be part of larger molecules or rigid bodies.
 Free ions that are inserted to or deleted from the system must be defined as single particles (no bonded interactions allowed) and cannot be part of larger molecules or rigid bodies.
-If *molecule* package is used, all inserted ions have a molecule ID equal to zero.
+If an atom style with molecule IDs is used, all inserted ions have a molecule ID equal to zero.

 Note that LAMMPS implicitly assumes a constant number of particles (degrees of freedom).
 Since using this fix alters the total number of